Hikes

 When I'm out hiking, I typically will use my SPOT tracker; you can check to see if I'm out and about, or have been recently.

-My most-recent major hike was in the summer of 2008 to Gardiner Basin in Kings Canyon National Park.
+My summer hike of 2008 was to Gardiner Basin in Kings Canyon National Park, a hidden jewel at the center of the Rae Lakes loop.

 Read about my February 2007 hike returning to Pinto Basin in Joshua Tree National Park.

-My summer Hike in 2006 was to Laurel Basin in Sequoia National Park; among other events, I scattered some of my father's ashes and then returned home to find out if I had cancer.
+My summer hike in 2006 was to Laurel Basin in Sequoia National Park; among other events, I scattered some of my father's ashes and then returned home to find out if I needed further treatment for colon cancer.

 I started this web site by documenting a hike in Joshua Tree National Park in late April 2006 where I flirted with heatstroke.
 I am a bit wiser now.